 The T&T model uses different classes of transmission infrastructure (400kV, 275kV and 132kV and overhead line and underground cable) and has a cost per MWkm for each asset class.
 In the model these are characterised by the EC, the cost for 400kV overhead line, and then EFs for each asset class representing the ratio of the cost of 400kV overhead line to the other asset classes i.e. with the EF’s being a multiplier of the EC.
 The EF for new-build 400kV overhead line is 1

-The T&T model attempts to signal the Long Run Marginal Cost (LRMC) of the NETS required to connect the generation or demand, rather than the Short Run marginal cost (SRMC) of connection e.g. if demand can be connected to the NETS without any changes to the NETS it still pays/receives the locational TNUoS charge.
-This reflects both the opportunity cost the connection places on the NETS and reflects the cost that would be incurred/saved when the relevant assets are replaced if they were replaced with minimum sized assets.
+CUSC [Reference] says the T&T model calculates the [X].
+In the view of the Proposer of CMP315, this reflects both the opportunity cost the connection places on the NETS and reflects the cost that would be incurred/saved when the relevant assets are replaced if they were replaced with minimum sized assets.

 The intention of both CMP315 and CMP375 is to retain the above methodology.
 However, the calculation of the cost annualized transmission investment should be expanded to reflect current practice that: